coderedf/DCMR/README.md

 ## Datasets and pretrain model
 - The datasets used in our paper are orgnized in [data/](data/), where each dataset contains the image list, multi-label list, txt list and truth relevant pair.
 - The images in the MIRFlickr25K is dowload from http://press.liacs.nl/mirflickr/mirdownload.html, original images in NUS-WIDE10.5K is download from https://lms.comp.nus.edu.sg/wp-content/uploads/2019/research/nuswide/NUS-WIDE.html.
-- The Evaluation metric of all the method is same as Bi-CMR.
+- The Evaluation metric of all the method is same as Bi-CMR and AGAH.
 - The CNN-F model is same as DCMH.
+- The CLIP model is same as https://github.com/mlfoundations/open_clip.

 ## Results
 ![img.png](img.png)